Signs You May Need Gutter Guards

 There are six typical gutter guard types.
 These include the following:

-- Foam guards consist of pieces of foam that rest in your gutters to catch debris.
-They're light and easy to install.
+- Foam guards are light and easy to install.
+With this type of guard, debris lands on the foam instead of in your gutter.
 On average, you can expect to pay $2.45 per linear foot for foam guards.

-- Screen guards have large holes that allow water to pass through while keeping out debris.
-On average, you can expect to spend $4.11 per linear foot for screen guards.
+- Screen guards have large holes that allow water through while keeping out debris.
+On average, you can expect to pay $4.11 per linear foot for screen guards.

-- Mesh guards have smaller holes than screen guards and similarly block debris while letting water flow through.
-They are durable and allow debris to slide off rather than sit on your gutters.
+- Mesh guards have smaller holes than screen guards and similarly block debris while letting water filter through.
+These guards are durable and let debris slide off rather than sit on top of your gutters.
 On average, you can expect to spend $3.92 per linear foot for mesh guards.

-- Surface tension guards, sometimes called reverse curve guards, use surface tension to let debris slide off while water flows into the gutter.
-They are normally visible from the ground.
-On average, you can expect to pay $3.03 per linear foot for surface tension guards.
+- Surface tension guards, also called reverse curve guards, use surface tension to encourage water to flow into gutter system while debris slides off.
+Normally, they are visible from the ground.
+On average, you can expect to pay $3.04 per linear foot for surface tension guards.